One of the most exciting and exhausting days of my life…

 After that, you will proceed to another window where they will scan your hands.
 Yup, not just fingers.

-Then, in the final interview.
-You will be interviewed by an American who go deeper in the application.
+Then, for the final interview.
+You will be interviewed by an American who goes deeper into the application.
 She will also ask those basic questions again so be prepared.
 The more genuine you sound, the more chances that you will get through.
 Not only that, the documents your fiance submitted for the application should be accurate and true.
 Don’t lie.
 Remember, this is 13,000 per appointment so don’t screw it up!
 I think one of the advantages that I have is I have my fiance with me.
 He helped boost my confidence and held my hands to remove all the nervousness I can feel.
 He’s awesome.
-The interview lasted for only 15-20 minutes but that really depends on your answers because of course, they will get questions from your answers.
-Try answering as concise as possible and it’s okay to answer “I can’t remember or I’m not sure”.
+The interview lasted for only 15-20 minutes but that depends on your answers because of course, they will get questions from your answers.
+Try answering as concisely as possible and it’s okay to answer “I can’t remember or I’m not sure”.
 It’s okay instead of making stories up.
 Once the interviewer gave you a piece of paper about calling 911 for any physical abuse, you are in good hands.
-She told me that she’ll recommend my application for approval so I was like, hmmm..
+She told me that she’ll recommend my application for approval so I was like, hmmm.
 Did I pass?
 Mike told me I did.
 We also told her (interviewer) that we have a plane ticket we bought last year for February 1st and she said she’ll take note of it and will do everything that she can to have the VISA expedited.

 I can finally breathe, YES!
 All thorns have been removed from my throat.
 And then…

-CFO (Commision of Foreign Overseas).
+CFO (Commission of Foreign Overseas).
 A friend of mine who now lives in America congratulated me for passing the interview.
-Both of us got really, REALLY excited because we might see each other soon then she asked.
+Both of us got excited because we might see each other soon than she asked.
 “Have you already attended CFO?” and I was like, “What is that?”
 She told me that every Filipino who will leave the country for work or permanently should attend this seminar.
 I couldn’t believe it at first so I googled it.
 It says that it is needed for the overseas worker so I was like, “Nah, it’s not that necessary.” that’s what my brain is telling me but my heart was so concerned.
-So I did deeper in the web and found this > http://www.cfo.gov.ph/faqs/2014-06-20-06-35-41.html.
-I guess I really need to attend it.
+So I dig deeper in the web and found this > http://www.cfo.gov.ph/faqs/2014-06-20-06-35-41.html.
+I guess I need to attend it.
 By this time, it’s already the 27th of January and this thing requires an appointment.
 You can create an online appointment by clicking here > http://www.cfo.gov.ph/gcp.html.
 The soonest appointment available was February 1 which is the same day as my flight.
 I thought this is too much.
 I am already at the edge of giving up.
 I already accepted the fact that I will not come home with Mike but he doesn’t want to give up.
 So we called the phone number on the website over and over until we reached the coordinator.
 She’s super kind and advised us to send an email so I can attend the seminar on the 30th of January.

 In my case, I need GCP since it’s for a K1 visa.
 PDOS is for OFW’s.